 Humboldt State University has many scholarships that could help fund your education.
 Like our Facebook page for notifications about scholarship deadlines.
-Scholarships for the 2012-2013 Academic Year have been awarded.
-Scholarships for the 2013-2014 Academic Year are available in our STARS system.
-Please review our Quickstart Guide before beginning the application process.
+Scholarships for the 2013-2014 Academic Year have been awarded.
+Scholarships for the 2014-2015 Academic Year will be available for applications in January 2014.

 There are a number of scholarships awarded by local organizations which are available for qualifying students.
 These scholarships are not awarded by Humboldt State University and the awarding organization should be contacted for application details and other information.